victorjonsson/Arlima/readme.txt

 = Wiki =

-Now you can read [the Arlima wiki](https://github.com/victorjonsson/Arlima/wiki/) to get more information about how to use this plugin
+Read [the Arlima wiki](https://github.com/victorjonsson/Arlima/wiki/) to get more information about how to use this plugin

 == Installation ==